Our grading system explained

 The Kingdom of Cambodia can be symbolised as a phoenix rising from the ashes of its tragic history.
 After decades of war and violence the country is now enjoying peace and political stability and is fast becoming the place to visit in Southeast Asia.
 Of course it is the land of wats or temples, but its dreamy Indo-China atmosphere offers so much more than just one of the world’s most impressive human feats of engineering.

 Any trip to Cambodia should include time at Phnom Penh, one of Asia’s most laid-back capitals nestling on the banks of the Tonlé Sap River.
-Here, there is much to explore including crumbling French colonial architecture, the dazzling Royal Palace with its silver pagoda and the sobering Killing Fields – a stark reminder of Cambodia’s recent troubled past.
+Here, there is much to explore including crumbling French colonial architecture, the dazzling Royal Palace with its silver pagoda and the haunting Killing Fields – a stark reminder of Cambodia’s recent troubled past.

 For walkers, our Gentle Walking Wildlife & Temples trip explores Cambodia’s highlights on foot.
 Alternatively, the Cardamom Mountains are a great draw.
-These little-visited mountains cover about 12,000 square miles of southwest Cambodia and are formed from gentle peaks, lined with trees and lush vegetation.
-It is a newly opened area where the walking trails have only recently been developed through the lush forested landscape, past waterfalls and alongside caves.
-The area is renowned for its bio-diversity and home to silver langurs, long-tailed macaques, greater hornbills and other forest creatures.
+These little-visited mountains cover about 12,000 square miles of southwest Cambodia and are formed from gentle peaks lined with trees and lush vegetation.
+It is a relatively recently opened area where the walking trails have been developed through the lush forested landscape, past waterfalls and alongside caves.
+The area is renowned for its bio-diversity and is home to silver langurs, long-tailed macaques, greater hornbills and other forest creatures.